 If you are viewing a broadcast and hear secondary audio, you may be hearing audio from another source on your computer, for example you have the same broadcast playing on Twitter and also watching it on the channel page.
 Or you are watching another video on the web and that is playing at the same time as the video.
-Make sure that all other open internet browser windows and tabs on your computer are closed or muted prior to viewing your desired IBM Cloud Video broadcast.
+Make sure that all other open internet browser windows and tabs on your computer are closed or muted prior to viewing your desired IBM Watson Media broadcast.

 Buzz, hum or other artifacts in the audio

 There is a buzz or hum in the audio signal